haskell/haskell-language-server/ghcide/README.md

 ### Using with VS Code

-Install the VS code extension
+Install the VS code extension (see https://code.visualstudio.com/docs/setup/mac for details on adding `code` to your `$PATH`):

 1. `cd compiler/hie-core/extension`
 2. `npm ci`